The Keystart team highlight three factors for you to consider when using your home loan as a construction loan to build a new home. Learn more.

 Building your own home is an exciting process.
 It may be tempting to change your mind on your house plans or materials.
 Any changes you make to the floor plan of your home or materials used can affect the overall cost of your build, sometimes significantly.

-If you decide to get a Keystart loan, your construction loan amount is approved based on the original plans you select.
-Keystart must be contacted if you consider making any changes to your build.
+If you decide to get a Keystart loan, your construction loan amount is approved based on the original building contract you signed.
+Keystart must be contacted if you consider making any changes to your building contract.
 All changes and variations must be approved by Keystart before they can be agreed with your builder.
-This is to ensure that the variations don’t increase your expenses or debts, which could affect your financial capacity to manage your home loan repayments after your construction is complete.
+We need to ensure the variations meet Keystart's minimum building requirements.
+We also need to check that the variations don't increase your expenses or debts and that you have the financial capacity to manage your home loan repayments once they come into place.

-Depending on the changes, you may need to fund these costs yourself immediately before any changes are can be made to the building plans.
+Depending on the changes, you may need to fund these costs yourself immediately before any changes are made to the building plans, so save yourself some stress and check with us first!

 Our home loan specialists are able to provide assistance through the home loan application process, from start to finish.
 You can find if you may be eligible for a Keystart home loan and find out how much you may be eligible to borrow.